jbrems/next-cache-poc/README.md

 Since the URL is now different for every `fetch()` request, the requests are not applicable to the [request duplication](#1-request-deduplication) and [fetch cache](#2-fetch-cache).
 We can, of course, simply choose not to use the [React cache](#3-react-cache) and [Nextjs cache](#4-nextjs-cache), so that's what we did.
 And finally, to opt out of the [static endpoint](#5-static-endpoint), the `/api/pokemon/random` route file exports the const `dynamic = 'force-dynamic'`.

-The only cache that still applies to these pokemon is the [full route cache](#6-full-route-cache).
+The only cache that still applies to these pokemon is the [router cache](#6-router-cache).

 ## Path revalidation